CharlieRosander/WorkHub/README.md

 ## Notes

-This project is just the beginning, with much more planned and endless possibilities ahead.
+This project is just the beginning, with much more planned and an abundance of possibilities to explore and expand upon.

 ### Future Features and Ideas
 - **Auto-logging of Applications**: Automatically record and track companies you've applied to.